Moesif/moesif-django-with-datadog-example/README.md

 This is an example of django application with Moesif integrated.
 This example is based on the quick start [tutorials of Django](https://docs.djangoproject.com/en/1.11/intro/) and [Django rest framework](http://www.django-rest-framework.org/#quickstart).

-# data dog configuration
+## Data Dog configuration

 In this example. dd trace uses a console writer so that all the datadog captured data is printed to console.
-But feel free to modify
+But feel free to modify.
+In `manage.py`:

 ```python
 from ddtrace import patch_all, tracer